adyshake/adyshake.github.io/_posts/2019-12-25-writing-an-xposed-module-to-quit-social-media.md

 that I might get lose touch if I cut myself off completely--exactly the same way I felt before muting my feed by the way.

-Fastforward a few months and the content on my stories had gotten extremely political, ripe with both posts containing violence and misinformation.
+Fast forward a few months and the content on my stories had gotten extremely political, ripe with both posts containing violence and misinformation.
 It reached a point where it genuinely started affecting my mood.
-I'm not here to talk about the source of the issue at hand, but this is what finally drove to me to write the Xposed module once and for all.
+It's what finally drove to me to write the Xposed module once and for all.

 I forked [TremendoX's UnclutterIG](https://github.com/TremendoX/UnclutterIG) and extended it to add more hooks to intercept the `setAdapter()` function while